Kan også læses på: Dansk

 The Royal Playhouse

-Advocating public and democratic processes, The Royal Playhouse combines Danish values AND an intense, Shakespearean atmosphere.
+The Royal Playhouse combines Danish values with an intense, Shakespearean atmosphere.

 For decades, Copenhagen couldn’t agree on a new cultural building for music or theatre.
 But within 5 years Copenhagen opened no less than 3, all of a very high functional standard.
 And all by prominent architects.